• Skip to primary navigation

 Tips and Tricks

-so it has enough time to set up.
+• I like to make the caramel ahead of time so it has enough time to set up.
 I'll usually do it earlier in the day or the day before.

-• Use a good quality chocolate - I use Enjoy Life Chocolates when making candy because they are allergy-friendly.
+• Use good quality chocolate - I use Enjoy Life Chocolates when making candy because they are allergy-friendly.

-• Make sure you temper your chocolate - This might sound complicated, but it's really not, but it's essential to give your chocolate a good shine as well as a snap, so it doesn't just melt in your hand.
+• Make sure you temper your chocolate - This might sound complicated, but it's really not.
+But it's essential to give your chocolate a good shine as well as a snap so it doesn't just melt in your hand.

 • Add a little sea salt to these to make them a little fancy!

-• Keeping it nut-free - make sure you use a nut-free chocolate as many brands are not safe for nut allergies.
+• Keeping it nut-free - make sure you use nut-free chocolate as many brands are not safe for nut allergies.
 (See note about quality chocolate above.)

 • Keeping it dairy-free - See note about quality chocolate above and see notes in the caramel recipe for keeping it dairy-free.

-• Using a chocolate mold or not to - This one is a total preference.
+• Using a chocolate mold or not - This one is a total preference.
 Chocolate molds will yield a more consistent shape to the final chocolates,

 Making the Caramel